Get a taste of season 1 of sci-fi disaster series Into The Night, then get ready for season 2.

 What is Into the Night about?

 Brussels Airport, present day: an armed soldier bursts onto a commercial flight and forces the pilot to take off at gun point.
+But this isn’t a terrorist takeover.

-It isn’t until later that the handful of passengers onboard learn the horrifying truth.
+It’s not until later that the handful of passengers onboard learn the horrifying truth.
 Something has happened to the polarity of the sun, and it’s killing everything on the face of the planet.

 The only chance of survival is if the plane can outrun the sun – by continually flying West, into the night.
 But with limited fuel and a mixed bag of passengers – some of whom hide dark and deadly secrets – this round-the-world race looks like an impossible journey.